Master's Emergency Administration 2006, B.A. Psychology, FBI National Academy

 Designed to analyze issues of immediate concern to the justice system including domestic violence, recruitment, police review, drug and narcotic abuse, controversial prosecutions and voter initiatives directed at the criminal justice system.

-TEXTBOOK: No Text Required
+TEXTBOOK: No Text Required but outside research

 At the end of the course students should be able to: